 Reading/writing of 1st party cookies is limited only to the specific domain, meaning they are page-specific.
 The same limitation applies to the browser's local storage.

-3rd party cookies are set from a different domain than where the visitor is.
-This allows the cookie to be used on multiple different websites.
-3rd party cookie setting is already blocked by default in browsers such as Safari and Firefox.
+Third-party cookies are set from a different domain than where the visitor is.
+This allows the cookie to be used on multiple other websites.
+Browsers such as Safari and Firefox already block third-party cookie settings by default.

 Client-side and server-side 1P cookie